ASIA Travel Tips .com

 The planning behind Changi is exceptional by airport standards, nothing is really very far from anywhere, there are electric people carriers (walkways) scattered everywhere and in each direction.
 The shopping facilities are better than some shopping malls, the toilets clean, and accommodating, and many different food and beverage outlets ensure that you never go hungry.
 If there is one airport in the world where you do not mind being stranded for a few hours than Changi would be many peoples first option.

-Changi is presently split into two terminals (1 and 2), with arrivals and departures on two separate levels, arrivals being the lower and departures the upper level.
+Changi is presently split into three terminals, with arrivals and departures on two separate levels, arrivals being the lower and departures the upper level.
 The terminals are connected by people carriers so you can walk between them if you so desired, this would take approximately 25 minutes, or you can use the miniature train service that runs from 6 am to midnight every day.

-The real enjoyment of Changi comes after you have passed through immigration, before immigration however there are also numerous food and beverage outlets, such as Burger King, Delifrance, and a few restaurants serving Asian and International dishes.
+The real enjoyment of Changi comes after you have passed through immigration, before immigration however there are also numerous food and beverage outlets, such as Burger King, Deli France, a few other restaurants serving Asian and International dishes, and even a supermarket in the basement of Terminal 3.
 After immigration though you have an amazing assortment of Duty Free shops, high quality airport lounges, some food and beverage outlets from fast food to food court style cuisine, some nice pubs, and in Terminal two even some entertaining amusement style parks themed along Science and such.

-Terminal 1 is the older of the two terminals, but still offers you almost identical 'activities' as the newer terminal 2.
+Terminal 1 is the older of the three terminals, but still offers you almost identical 'activities' as T2 and the newer terminal 3.
 There are computer slots, where you can plug in your laptop and connect to the internet using your own account free of charge for as long as you like.
-Two book shops with an excellent assortment of books, four electronic shops selling everything from televisions, digital cameras to your basic battery, jewellery shops, watch shops, a post office, a silver shop, exchange counters, and of course the standard perfume, alcohol and tobacco shops, and even a small supermarket.
-This may surprise many people but the Duty Free prices for tobacco are one of the cheapest in the world here, for example a carton of 400 Dunhill International Reds will cost you roughly 29 Singapore Dollars which is just over 10 pounds sterling, compared to 13 pounds sterling at London Heathrow for only 200 !!
-The alcohol is also very well priced, especially compared to other Asian airports, so make sure that you check your Duty Free allowance of the country that you are travelling to and make the most of it.
+Book shops with an excellent assortment of books, four electronic shops selling everything from televisions, digital cameras to your basic battery, jewellery shops, watch shops, a post office, a silver shop, exchange counters, and of course the standard perfume, alcohol and tobacco shops, and even a small supermarket.
+This may surprise many people, as you are not allowed to even carry cigarettes into Singapore, but the Duty Free prices for tobacco are one of the cheapest in the world.
+The alcohol (especially the wine) is also very well priced, especially compared to other Asian airports, so make sure that you check your Duty Free allowance of the country that you are travelling to and make the most of it.
 You cannot buy cigarettes on the way into Singapore though, only on the way out, in fact it is officially illegal to bring cigarettes into Singapore that were bought anywhere.
 If caught you may well be fined.

 The airport lounges at Terminal 1 are all on the second level, and are all of pretty good quality.
-For smokers though there is only one place to puff away (by law) and believe me the Singapore airport police do not fall for the 'Oh I didn't know sir' routine so don't even risk it.
-The smoking rooms are both internal and external, allowing you to breathe in airplane fuel, instead of just nicotine.
+For smokers though there are comfortable smoking lounges which allow you to puff away legally.
+The smoking rooms are both internal and external, allowing you get a suntan if you like while breathing in airplane fuel, instead of just nicotine.
 There is only one smoking room, although it is very large in each terminal, and they are situated pretty much straight in the middle and against the airport side wall.
 As mentioned you can sit and smoke outside and inside, but there is always pretty much enough room, either way.
-One tip about the Thai Airways lounge, if you have difficulties connecting to the internet while you are in the lounge, and the computer says that you do not have a dial tone, then just before you click the 'connect' button on your computer lift up the telephone handset, and put it on the desk.
-This should work.

-Terminal one also offers viewing screens throughout the terminal with many televisions set up to different channels such as HBO, BBC, CNN, Discovery, the choice is yours.
+The terminals offer viewing screens throughout with many televisions set up to different channels such as HBO, BBC, CNN, Discovery, the choice is yours.

-Once you are through, you have the choice of buses, taxis, and private limousines.
+Once you are through immigration and customs, you have the choice of buses, taxis, and private limousines.
 Taxis are very regular, and well organised.
 The taxi queue at terminal one however has TWO ends to it, well in actual fact there are two queues that face each other.
 It is often worth remembering this, as more often than not one queue will be very busy, and the other relatively quiet, it is always worth checking which of the queues is the longest, before standing in line.
-A taxi from the airport will charge you a 3$ surcharge, and if you take the taxi between midnight and 6 in the morning there will be the 3$ plus a 50% surcharge on the fare.
+A taxi from the airport will charge you a surcharge, and if you take the taxi between midnight and 6 in the morning there will be the 50% surcharge on the surchard.
 Taxis also charge extra for peak hours, CBD, and ERP, but all these charges are outlined on an official form in the taxi that explains the charges.

 Quick Guide to most of the major services :

-Business Centre : Located in the transit hotels of Terminals 1 and 2.
+Business Centre : Located in the transit hotels.
 The centre is open daily from 7 am to 11 pm and offers workstations with Internet access, photocopiers, fax, telex, facilities and meeting rooms.
 Secretarial and language services are also available upon request.

 Cactus Garden : Level 3 of terminal one departure /transit lounge this unique garden houses 20 varieties of cacti native to North and South America.